ADOPT Funding for on-farm innovation

 • fermentation systems for bacteria, yeast or fungi or cultivated meat

 Your project’s total costs must be between £50,000 and £100,000.
-A minimum of 50% of the total grant amount requested by farmers, growers and foresters must be allocated to farmers, growers or foresters geographically based in England.
-Projects will be funded at 50-80% depeding on business type and size.
+At least 50% of the total grant amount must be allocated to farmers, growers or foresters based in England.
+Projects will be funded at 50-80% depending on business type and size.

-The ADOPT Support Hub, run by ADAS, have been commissioned to work on ADOPT and they can support applicants and funded projects throughout their journey.
+The ADOPT Support Hub, run by ADAS, provides support for applicants and funded projects/

 Confirmed future dates